mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter3/non-functional-requirements.md

 # Non-Functional Requirements

-The researchers have defined the following non-functional requirements that is needed in both the development and deployment of the proposed system.
-These specifications are identified through rigid research and testing.
+The following are the non-functional requirements needed in both the development and deployment of the proposed system.

 DEVELOPMENT